qligier/ipf-example/README.md

 # IPF example application

 This is a simple IPF example application.
-It does not use any Groovy code or XML configuration, everything is done in Java code.
+It does not use any Groovy code or XML configuration files for Camel, everything is done in Java code and in a single YAML file for the Spring Boot configuration.

 It exposes a single ITI-43 endpoint that always returns the same document as an example.